gerteck/vue-render-bug/README.md

+# Solved: need to externalize vue in webpack to ensure vue components render properly.

+Works as expected when configured properly in webpack.

-# Nested Vue Component does not render when bundled separately with webpack
+## Nested Vue Component does not render when bundled separately with webpack

 To replicate behavior where nested vue component does not render, do the following:

-# Bundle Everything (Nested Component Renders Fine)
+### Bundle Everything (Nested Component Renders Fine)

 When I bundle and compile Vue components and server-side Vue code in the same bundle.